TheOdinProject/curriculum/web_development_101/the_basics/join_the_odin_community.md

 ### Asking for help

-One of the first things to keep in mind is that [You don't need to ask to ask](https://dontasktoask.com/).
-While a simple idea, it can help you get answers to your questions a lot faster.
-However, you'll want to make sure that you help the community help you by putting together a great question.
+So you've spent some time struggling to solve the problem on your own, and now it's time to fire up the Odin Discord and ask for help.
+The first thing to keep in mind is [don't ask to ask](https://dontasktoask.com/).
+While this a simple idea (with a pretty catchy motto!), it can help you get answers to your questions much faster and will make it easier to others to feel comfortable offering you help.

+In addition, when you ask your questions, you should help the community help you by putting together a great question.

 When asking your question, please remember to include the context: